JoeHFudali/seniorThesisRepo-Fudali/README.md

 ## Introduction

 ### Purpose
-The purpose of this document is to outline the methods and concepts used to create a program that can play basic games, from Tic Tac Toe up to ones on the Atari.
-This includes Q-learning/Q tables, a method of training a program to take the best actions that result in the highest rewards.
-I will also be utilizing a Neural Network to futher the Q-learning program into a deep Q-learning program, in order to further imporve the program's "game playing" ability. [add more later]
+The purpose of this document is to outline the methods and concepts used to create a program that can learn to play the game Tic-Tac-Toe.
+This includes Q-learning, a method of training a program to take the best actions that result in the highest rewards.
+I will also be utilizing a Neural Network to change our algorithm into a Deep Q-learning method.

 The key goals of the program are:
-- To properly utilize Neural Networks
-- To properly utilize Q-learning
+- To properly utilize Q-learning to play Tic-Tac-Toe
-- To connect both of the concepts above
-- To use this program to play basic games
+- To properly utilize Neural Networks in Deep Q-learning to play Tic-Tac-Toe
-- W.I.P.
+- To give me experience in the Machine Learning area of Reinforcement Learning

 ### Scope
 This program is intended to learn how to play simple games through deep Q-learning/reinforcement learning.
 The system will handle:
-- Base Tic Tac Toe.
-- 5 by 5 Tic Tac Toe.
-- Possibly Atari games.
+- Playing games of Tic-Tac-Toe with Q-learning or Deep Q-learning
+- Saving/Loading of created "models"

 ### Definitions, Acronyms, and Abbreviations
-W.I.P.
+DQN -> Deep Q Network
+Q-table -> storage of our data that determines the "quality" of specific state/action combos.
+NN -> Neural Network
+MSE -> Means Squared Error

 ## Overview
 Reinforcement learning is a sub-field in Machine Learning that aims to create a program that can learn the most optimal strategies to play simple games.
-It does this through Q-learning and a Q-table filled with different action/state combinations, with each combination containing a reward value.
-Over time, we update this value to get to a place where our table finalizes a table with the correct reward values.
-We can go further than this and combine a Neural Network with Q-learning to have the learning process both become more efficient and take much less time to complete [W.I.P.]
+We are utilizing a specific Reinforcement Learning method called Q-learning.
+It does this through a Q-table filled with different action/state combinations, with each combination containing a "quality" value.
+Over time, we update this value to get to a place where our table finalizes a table with the correct Q-values.
+We can go further than this and combine a Neural Network with Q-learning to complete larger and more dynamic problems where our environment is constantly changing.

 ### System Features:
-[W.I.P.]
+1. **Agent Training**: Allows for the newly initialized agent to learn the optimal ways to play a game of TicTacToe, either through Q-learning or Deep Q-learning.
+2. **Game Playing**: Allows for a user to play a game with the AI Agent after training.
+3. **Saving and Loading**: Allows for the user to save an agent's specific Q-table values/NN weights after training, and for future use if user does not desire to traing the Agent for a long period of time

 ## Use Cases

+### Use Case 1.1: Training the Agent through Q-learning
+- **Actors**: AI Agent and "Randomly-Selecting" Agent
+- **Overview**: The AI agent will pick actions, go through with them, and record/update results in it's Q-table.
+The random agent also randomly plays actions, which is also "recorded and updated".

+**Typical Course of Events**
+1. Greedy-Epsilon Selection of action to take.
+2. AI Agent takes the action.
+3. Records result of action (new state/action q-values, reward for taking action).
+4. Updates Q-table value of the state/action pair just taken.
+5. "Randomly-Selecting" Agent plays in an empty spot, and it's results are recorded and updated.
+6. Reduce our Greedy-Epsilon value by a very, very small amount.
+7. Go back to step 1, repeat an "episode-count" amount of times.

+**Alternative Courses**
+- **Steps 4/5**: AI Agent or "Randomly-Selecting" agent force the board into a terminal state
+  1. Record results (-1.0 reward for AI loss, 1.0 reward for AI win, 0.0 reward for Tie, and set our next state to our current state)
+  2. Update Q-values accordingly
+  3. Reset our Tic-Tac-Toe board to be empty

-### Use Case 1.1: Base Tic Tac Toe with Base Q-learning
+### Use Case 1.2: Tic-Tac-Toe Game with Base Q-learning
-- **Actors**: Human Player and Reinforcement Learning Program.
+- **Actors**: Human Player and AI Agent.
 - **Overview**: The human player plays games of Tic Tac Toe against a program that utilizes a basic Q-learning algorithm.

 **Typical Course of Events**:
-1. A random "coin toss" determines who goes first, and that player puts down their first.
+1. Computer program will go first.
-2. If the program went first, user continues with it's turn normally.
-If the player went first, the program will go through a Q-learning table, and use a Neural Network to determine the best course of action to win.
+2. The program will go through a Q-learning table, and pick the highest value to determine the best course of action to win.
+3. Player then takes their turn
-3. The Process repeats until either one player looses or a tie is reached.
+4. The Process repeats until either one looses or a tie is reached.

 **Alternative Courses**:
-- **Step 1/2**: User enters coordinates that do not correspong to an existing/open position.
+- **Steps 1/2**: User enters coordinates that do not correspong to an existing/open position.
   1. Displays error - Not a valid position [if taken - position is already filled, choose a different position] [if non-existent - position is outside of the Tic Tac Toe Board, choose a different position].
   2. Go back to step 2.

+### Use Case 1.3: Training the Agent throught Deep Q-learning
+- **Actors**: AI Agent and "Randomly-Selecting" Agent
+- **Overview**: The AI agent will first create experience replays, sample a selection of them, and train the Policy Neural Network on them through back-propagating the result of a MSE loss of the specific experience you are utilizing.
+The random agent also randomly plays actions to ensure the board state is primed for the AI Agent's turn.

+**Typical Course of Events**
+1. Program generates an experience replay (Using a Epsilon-Greedy method), recording the starting state, the resulting state, the action taken to get there, and the reward for taking that action in that state.
+2. Randomly-Selecting Agent plays an avaliable action, updating the board so it's always the AI agent's turn
+3. Stores experiences in the Experience Replay Buffer
+4. Reduce our Greedy-Epsilon value by a very, very small amount.
+5. Training function samples these experiences, taking a set amount of them randomly.
+6. Converts starting state of select experience into doubles, before feeding them into our Policy NN to get action double results.
+Adjust results to mask invalid actions
+7. Set a variable to our selected action in the current experience
+8. Repeat Step 6 for our Target NN.
+9. Take the highest output for the Target NN, and using our MSE loss equation, retrieve an error.
+10. We backpropagate this error on the current experience's action output Neuron in our Policy NN.
+11. Go back to step 1, repeat an "episode-count" amount of times.
+Every 100 iterations, update our Target NN to have the same weights as our Policy NN.

+**Alternative Courses**
+- **Steps 1/2**: AI Agent or "Randomly-Selecting" Agent brings the board to a terminal state
+  1. If AI Agent wins, set reward to 1.0, if we get a draw, set reward to -0.1, if AI Agent loses, set reward to -1.0
+  2. Record our Experience accordingly
+  3. Reset our Tic-Tac-Toe board to be empty

+- **Step 5**: Experience Replay Buffer is smaller than our set batch size for experiences to sample
+  1. Select an amount of random replays based on the current buffers size, and proceed as usual.

+- **Step 5**L Experience Replay Buffer is full
+  1. Delete the first experience, and proceed as usual

+- **Step 9**: our current board state is now terminal
+  1. Instead of using an MSE loss equation, just set the error to be our reward value, and proceed as usual

-### Use Case 1.2: Deep Q-learning Tic Tac Toe
+### Use Case 1.4: Tic-Tac-Toe Game with Deep Q-learning
-- **Actors**: Human Player and Reinforcement Learning Program.
+- **Actors**: Human Player and AI Agent.
-- **Overview**: The human player plays modified games of Tic Tac Toe (in this case, a 5 by 5 board instead of a 3 by 3 board) against a program that acts optimally.
+- **Overview**: The human player plays games of Tic Tac Toe against a program that utilizes a Deep Q-learning algorithm.

 **Typical Course of Events**:
-1. If the program went first, user continues with it's turn normally.
-If the player went first, the program will go through a Q-learning table
-2. The program will take a table of all the states and all the actions, and insert in random rewards for each cell.
-3. The program will then play games, and learn how to adjust the values in the table.
+1. Computer program will go first.
+2. The program will translate the Tic-Tac-Toe board into doubles, feed it into a Neural Network, and pick the highest value output Neuron to determine the best course of action to win.
+3. Player then takes their turn
-4. The Process repeats until it is determined that the reward values are adjusted enough.
+4. The Process repeats until either one looses or a tie is reached.
-5. The program will now be able to play the game with a player, where the player enters in coords for the tic tac toe board.

 **Alternative Courses**:
-- **Step 1/2**: User enters coordinates that do not correspong to an existing/open position.
+- **Steps 1/2**: User enters coordinates that do not correspong to an existing/open position.
   1. Displays error - Not a valid position [if taken - position is already filled, choose a different position] [if non-existent - position is outside of the Tic Tac Toe Board, choose a different position].
   2. Go back to step 2.